shungo-YX/CellECGNet/README.md

 **CellECGNet** is a label-free video-based platform for functional phenotyping of cardiomyocyte contraction dynamics.

 CellECGNet analyzes bright-field cardiomyocyte contraction videos and extracts motion-derived contraction traces, contraction-cycle landmarks, functional parameters, and phenotype-level outputs.
-The current release is provided as Windows executable files for demonstration and internal evaluation.
-Source code will be released after manuscript preparation and code cleanup.
+The repository also includes the supplementary Word document associated with the manuscript.

 ## Current Release Status

-- Windows executable: two versions are provided in the release package
-  - `CellECGNet-DEFORM`: full version using the DEFORM-Net motion estimation backend
-  - `CellECGNet-DIS`: lightweight version using the OpenCV DIS backend for systems that cannot run the DEFORM-Net version
-- Source code: pending public release
-- Example data: not included in the initial release
+- Supplementary material: the manuscript supplementary Word document has been uploaded.
+- Windows executable: a lightweight DIS version is currently provided.
+- Motion-field backend in this release: OpenCV DIS is used as an alternative motion-field extraction method.
-- License: to be determined
+- License: to be determined.

-## Version Selection
+## Version Note

-Use `CellECGNet-DEFORM` if your system can run the full DEFORM-Net backend.
-This is the default full version and is recommended when GPU/deep-learning backend support is available.

-Use `CellECGNet-DIS` if the DEFORM-Net version cannot run on your system.
-The DIS version uses the OpenCV Dense Inverse Search backend and is provided as a lightweight compatibility version.
+The current executable release provides a simplified DIS-based version of CellECGNet.
+This version uses the OpenCV Dense Inverse Search backend for motion-field extraction and is intended as a lightweight alternative for systems where the full DEFORM-Net backend is not available or not convenient to run.

 ## Main Functions